-It inevitably has to come back to small scale mixed farming, which is a very different picture.
-It is about the provision of nutrient rich food where farmers know their supply chain and the people they’re responsible for feeding.
-That’s what we’ve worked hard to establish over the last thirty years at Pipers Farm, working with a growing network of small scale mixed farms and providing them a sustainable route to market.”
+It inevitably has to come back to small-scale mixed farming, which is a very different picture.
+It is about the provision of nutrient-rich food where farmers know their supply chain and the people they’re responsible for feeding.
+That’s what we’ve worked hard to establish over the last thirty years at Pipers Farm, working with a growing network of small-scale mixed farms and providing them with a sustainable route to market.”

 Let poop stay in the loop!